OCTOBER AT CLUNY

 OCTOBER JOBS

 There is still seed to collect; some will not be ready for picking until November.
-It has to be dried and cleaned ready for sowing or selling through our 2023 SEED LIST in mid-winter.
+It has to be dried and cleaned ready for sowing or selling through our 2024 SEED LIST in mid-winter.
 If you would like a copy of the list, please leave your name and email address in one of the money boxes.
 We leave seed heads on many plants to allow a more natural type of germination in the garden.
-PLEASE do not steal seed.
+PLEASE do not take any seed, thank you.
 Weeding and mulching are still being done and we are preparing for the big winter jobs of leaf collection, tree extraction and path work.
 If you see one of us working in the garden and you have any questions, we would be delighted to answer them, if we can.
 WE HOPE YOU HAVE ENJOYED YOUR VISIT & WILL RETURN AGAIN.
 SIGNS OF SPRING ARE ALREADY HERE WITH EARLY BULBS PEEKING THROUGH!

 Acer